 PONTIAC, Mich. – Two people were killed and five others were injured early Monday morning in a Pontiac fire, officials said.

-Five people were injured trying to escape the fire and two men were killed.
 Police said one body was found in a second-floor bedroom and another was found in the first-floor kitchen.
+Those two victims, both men, have not been identified, officials said.

 Two Pontiac men, ages 67 and 68, were taken to a nearby hospital and treated for smoke inhalation, police said.
 A 58-year-old Pontiac man broke his leg, they said.